 HTTP header injection and email injection

 These kinds of attacks can occur when your application builds HTTP headers or emails based on the data input by a user on a form.
-These won't directly damage your server or affect your users but are an open door to deeper problems such as session hijacking or phishing attacks.
+These won't directly damage your server or affect your users, but they are an open door to deeper problems such as session hijacking or phishing attacks.

 These attacks are mostly silent, and can turn your server into a zombie.